AirBurn0/am2playground/README.md

   If it's idea suggestion - create a new issue with detailed information about what do you want me to add (what's it, how it must work, etc.), and why must I actually spent my time doing it instead of adding something else.
 Resources like models and textures if you wanted something complex is appreciated as well.

-  If you are to young for github or your intentions cannot be carried out with it, contact me in a way that is accessible to you (I have some social networks but you must figure them out by yourself).
+  If you are too young for github or your intentions cannot be carried out with it, contact me in a way that is accessible for you (I have some social networks but you must figure them out by yourself).
 ### <b>Q</b>: Is it gameplay-balanced?

   <b>A</b>: No.